 Reviews and Commentaries for the Music of Chet Atkins

 This album is a little more lively than some of his other recordings, which can be criticized for being a little too laid back.
 For example, try side 2, cut 2, where Chet actually jams.

 The last track on side 2 where Chet is joined by a trumpet player is my favorite on the album.
 That guitar-trumpet combination is pretty magical on that song.
 And you’ve got to love the kind of sound Bill Porter get from a trumpet.
 That’s the kind of sound we audiophiles drool over.
 I do anyway.

-This is one of Chet Atkins’ best albums.
+This is surely one of Chet Atkins’ best albums.
 Sonically it’s right up there with The Other Chet Atkins and the Hollywood album.
-It seems like Bill Porter just doesn”t know how not to make an amazing sounding Living Stereo recording.
-Everything the guy touches is GOLD!
+It seems like Bill Porter just does not know how not to make an amazing sounding Living Stereo recording.

 I suppose we owe a debt of gratitude to Harry Pearson for pointing out to us with his TAS List what a great record this is, although I’m pretty sure anybody playing this album can tell after a minute or two that it’s in that very special class of great recordings.